Opportunity Finance Network - Philadelphia Office logo

 OFN's primary services include facilitating capital flow to member CDFIs, providing financing solutions that help smaller lenders serve their communities, and offering industry training and networking through events like the annual Small Business Finance Forum.
 The organization also engages in policy advocacy, recently calling for the release of $1 billion in appropriated federal funding for affordable housing and community development.
 OFN publishes annual data on membership impact, demonstrating how CDFIs collectively serve low-income, low-wealth communities nationwide.

 What distinguishes OFN is its dual role as both a trade association/advocate for the CDFI industry and a financial intermediary that directly funds member institutions.
 Unlike traditional lenders, OFN explicitly focuses on serving populations underrepresented in conventional finance: 68% of CDFI clients are people of color, 82% are low-income, 52% are women, and 25% are in rural areas.
-The organization also maintains strong relationships with policymakers and federal agencies, positioning itself as a trusted voice for community development lending at the national level.
+The organization also maintains strong relationships with policymakers and federal agencies, positioning itself as a reported voice for community development lending at the national level.

 However, consumers should understand that OFN is not a direct lender to individuals or small businesses.
 Rather, it is a network and funding source for member CDFIs.
 Individuals seeking loans must work through OFN's member institutions, which vary by location and may have different terms, rates, and approval standards.
 While OFN advocates for affordable lending, actual loan products and terms depend entirely on the specific CDFI partner.
 OFN's website does not provide direct loan application processes or rate information.